 - If after these changes and/or adaptions have been made the member of staff is still experiencing issues/problems with their workstation, then they will need to discuss this with their line manager and a referral to Posturite will need to be made.

-- *To refer a member of staff to Posturite the Line Manager will need to download the Posturite DSE Referral Form and email the completed form to email@example.com
+- To refer a member of staff to Posturite the Line Manager will need to download the Posturite DSE Referral Form on the right hand side of the screen and email the completed form to email@example.com

 Posturite is the largest independent ergonomics company in the UK.
 They have a team of ergonomic experts who can come to your place of work to assess your workstations and guide you to solutions to meet DSE regulations and enable individuals to maintain a comfortable working posture.
 Our current Posturite ergonomic experts are Gareth Braisdell and Marcus Clark.
 They will also carry out DSE assessments for individuals with identified additional requirements (e.g. mobility, visual impairment etc.).
 They will work to identify any problems, recommend changes and – if necessary, recommend any ergonomic equipment.
 Recommendations will be presented in the form of a written report back to the line manager (via firstname.lastname@example.org).